Implementing the 2008 Action Plan

 HTF Partnership with Land Grant Universities

 The Hypoxia Task Force has partnered with HTF state land grant university research and extension faculty to support state-level strategies and actions to curb water pollution.
 Click here for more information about this partnership.
 The land grant universities involved in this partnership host an electronic newsletter and other information at the following website: Mississippi River Basin Conservation Network.
-Click here to learn more about the members of this group and the priority work they are conducting with the support of the Task Force.
+To learn more about the members of this group and the priority work they are conducting with the support of the Task Force Click Here .
+You may also download a copy of the HTF LGU Priorities for Collaborative Work (1-5 pp, 361KB, About PDF).

 In February 2015, the HTF announced that it would retain the original goal of reducing the areal extent of the Gulf of Mexico hypoxic zone to less than 5,000 km2 and extend the time of attainment from 2015 to 2035.
 The HTF also for the first time agreed on an interim target of a 20 percent nutrient load reduction by the year 2025 as a milestone toward reducing the hypoxic zone to less than 5,000 km2 by the year 2035.
 For more details, read the February Press Release here, or download the full HTF Goal Framework (4 pp, 161KB, About PDF).